Location Theme Soap Challenge April 12, 2016 22:00 32 Comments

 Cold process soap blocks with carved arches National Park scenes in umber brown mica

-If you ever get a chance to visit Utah, I highly recommend visiting any of the national parks in southern part of the state, but particularly Arches.
-It is mesmerizing.
+Should the opportunity arise to visit Utah, I highly recommend exploring the national parks in the southern region of the state, particularly Arches National Park.
+Its captivating landscapes are truly mesmerizing.